nickelca/MC-AStar-Pathfinding/README.md

  - Added a timer to see how long it took to run the pathfinding.
  - Split the pathfinding up into multiple ticks as it seemed to create lots of problems, especially for harder paths.
  - Modified the movement functions to not use a ticking function.
+ - Changed the square root function to be the one made by Cloud Wolf at https://cloudwolfyt.github.io/pages/downloads/list.html (Math Lite)